phasefactor/makesite.awk/README.md

 Loops through `files[]`,  copy non-`.md` files to their destinations, and write `.md` files out as `.html`.

 The template is looped through line by line and printed into the `.html` output file.

 When the {{content}} string is found the `.md` file's contents are processed by the external utility specified by `md2html` and dumped into that line in the output file.

+When the {{style}} or {{script}} strings are encountered the correct file is injected into the output.